Now Accepting Medicare and Kaiser Permanente! Call For An Intake Today!

 What Should I expect on my first day of treatment?

 Our intake process take about 2-3 hours.
-We require that you bring your picture ID and insurance card (MMA Patients Only).
+We require that you bring your picture ID (all patients required) and insurance card (Maryland Medicaid and Medicare Patients Only).
 When you walk into our facility you will be greeted by front office staff.
 They will ask for your identification cards and ask you to fill out some paperwork.
-Once you have completed those forms you will then be escorted to the urine tech where we will ask you to leave a urine sample.
+Once you have completed those forms you will then be escorted to the lab tech where we will ask you to leave a urine sample.
 Shortly after that you will meet with the medical assistant and one of our medical providers for your physical assessment.
 You will then meet with one of our qualified addiction counselors for your mental assessment and history.
 Once you are finished with your counselor you will be escorted to the medication lobby and receive your first dose of medication.
 Our team members will thoroughly explain what you are to do each day that you come in.

 Why is Methadone used to treat long-term heroin addiction?